Heat Stroke: A Scientific Update

 Paracetamol and aspirin are ineffective and should not be used.

-- Patient may have a large fluid deficit.
+- The patient may have a large fluid deficit.

 - Vasopressors may be needed but adrenergic agents can impair heat dissipation by causing peripheral vasoconstriction.